robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Challenges

 One of my biggest challenges during this milestone was with my H-Bridge.
 I connected the batteries to my H-Bridge to power it and the DC motors, but the wheels did not turn, even though the Arduino pins were connected.
 I found that the H-Bridge needed 5V of regulated power in its VCC port, and would not work properly otherwise.
 I saw that I should use the Arduino to power the H-Bridge using the VCC port and power the DC motors using the batteries on the power port (Figure 20).
 When I connected it, I found that the H-Bridge operated correctly, and moved the motors based on the inputs.
-One problem from this is that I had only one 5V output from my Arduino, and I needed it for both the H-Bridge and the HC-05 Bluetooth module.
+One problem with this is that I had only one 5V output from my Arduino, and I needed it for both the H-Bridge and the HC-05 Bluetooth module.
 To solve this problem, I used a breadboard to create a parallel circuit to power both devices (Figure 19).

 <img width="800" height="800" alt="image" src="https://github.com/user-attachments/assets/db913237-d182-4f6d-b2ca-b3e975594506" />